Fake Service Dog Penalties in 2026: What You Need to Know

 • Consequences: May impact employment, housing, or immigration records.

-• Businesses: Can only ask ADA’s two allowed questions, and excessive demands risk discrimination complaints.
+• Businesses: Can only ask ADA-allowed questions; excessive demands risk discrimination complaints.

 • Public Safety: Fake service dogs undermine trust and endanger trained service animal teams.